acquayefrank/CruxLFQ-publication-experiments/README.md

   - We assume you are using a Linux distro if not, then read the shell script and run the equivalent commands on your operating system.

   - We assume you are using `.mzML` files if not change the `extension` on line 9 in `run_tide.sh`

+### FDR for Tide:

+As at the time of this publication crux's make-pin did not return retention time, hence download a custom compiled version from [zonodo]() for your experiments.
+Note that this will e added in future versions of crux.

+- Download custom crux build : [crux-percolator]()

+- Place the downloaded file in the `bin` folder

+- Run the script `run_make-pin.sh`

+- Once the previous script is done run `run_percolator.sh`

+# CruxLFQ

+- In order to run `lfq` in crux, download a custom build of crux: [crux-lfq]().
+This is because at the time of writing lfq had not yet been merged into crux main.

+- Once done downloading, place the binary in `bin` folder

+- Run crux-lfq with this shell script: `run_crux-lfq.sh`